Symposium Chairs

 - Attention modules for UAS-based AI models

-- AI-model acceleration for UAS edge processing
+- AI-model acceleration for data sensing and fusion in UAS

 - AI-based models for UAS safety